All the ‘need-to-know before you go’ information can be found here below.

 Please note: Newcastle Racecourse is a cashless site.

-We’ve included a full range of options of how to get to the Festival.
+We’ve included a full range of options on how to get to the Festival.

 We advise giving yourself plenty of time and please, please try to be mindful of your environmental impact wherever possible.
 Lift share, swap to public transport, walk or cycle if you can!
 Every little helps to lighten the load on our roads and reduce our emissions.
 Our planet will thank you too!